 Meet The Team

-With nearly 40 years of experience representing individual and corporate debtors and the occasional creditor in all phases of a bankruptcy case, Brett is dedicated to solving his clients’ most challenging problems.
+With nearly 40 years of experience representing individual and corporate debtors and creditors in all phases of a bankruptcy case, Brett is dedicated to solving his clients’ most challenging problems.

-Brett has twice testified before Congress on bankruptcy and credit issues and before the Bankruptcy Rules Committee and the Consumer Financial Protection Bureau.
-He recently served on the American Bankruptcy Institute’s Individual Chapter 11 Task Force.
+Brett has twice testified before Congress on bankruptcy, student loan, and credit issues and before the Bankruptcy Rules Committee and the Consumer Financial Protection Bureau.
+He recently served on the American Bankruptcy Institute’s Individual Chapter 11 Task Force and is on the Editorial Board of the Consumer Bankruptcy Journal and the Maryland State Bar Consumer Bankruptcy Section Council.

-Brett Weiss is a prolific author, having written hundreds of articles and blogs on complex bankruptcy issues.
+Brett Weiss is a prolific author.
+In addition to a book about Chapter 11, he has written articles for the American Bankruptcy Institute Journal and The Consumer Bankruptcy Journal, and hundreds of articles and blogs on bankruptcy issues, from the basic to the most complex.
 He has received international media attention in connection with his work, including an interview by Barbara Walters on The View.
 He has appeared on The Today Show, Good Morning America, ABC News with Peter Jennings, National Public Radio, The Montel Williams Show, AARP-TV, the BBC World Service, and numerous local radio and television programs.
-The Washington Post, Money magazine, The Daily Record, and many others have quoted Brett Weiss on newsworthy bankruptcy topics.
+The Washington Post, Money Magazine, The Daily Record, and many others have quoted Brett Weiss on newsworthy bankruptcy topics.

 More About Brett

 Brett Weiss and his wife, Chrissy, are Walt Disney World fanatics, having cruised with Disney nearly two dozen times.
-Brett is also a professionally trained singer, performing with the National Symphony at the Kennedy Center and Carnegie Hall and The London Philharmonic at the Royal Festival Hall.
+Brett is also a professionally trained singer, performing with the National Symphony at the Kennedy Center and Carnegie Hall and The Royal Philharmonic at the Royal Festival Hall in London.
 His chorus even performed (and recorded) Handel’s Messiah at the National Cathedral with a 100-piece orchestra playing 18th-century instruments from the Smithsonian Institution!

 Daniel Press practices primarily bankruptcy and intellectual property law.
 A magna cum laude graduate of Georgetown University Law Center, he was an editor of the Georgetown Law Journal.
 He received his B.A. from The Johns Hopkins University.
 After graduating from law school, Mr. Press served as a judicial law clerk for Judge Jaime Pieras Jr. in the U.S. District Court for the District of Puerto Rico.